moorepants/learn-multibody-dynamics/orientation.rst

 This matrix uniquely defines the relative orientation between reference frames :math:`N` and :math:`A`, it is invertible, and its inverse is equal to the transpose, as shown above in the simple example.
+The direction cosine matrix found in the prior section for a simple rotation is a specific case of this more general definition.
 The direction cosine matrix is also referred to as a rotation matrix in some texts.

 Successive orientations
 =======================